bastian-weber/Ct/deploy_ressources/general/readme.txt

 -	To cycle through the projections use the left and right arrow keys.
 -	To scroll through the volume cross-sections use the up and down arrow keys.
 Press X, Y or Z to select the corresponding cross section axis.
--	Ctrl + scroll wheel can be used in both cases to scroll in larger steps.
+-	Alt + scroll wheel can be used in both cases to scroll in larger steps.

 ============================================= Use as command line tool =============================================